jmontp/prosthetic_adaptation/rtplot/README.md

 * Rename 'server' and 'client' to 'subscriber' and 'publisher' to better indicate the communication pattern.
 * Create command line arguments for server to pass in ip of publisher so people don't need to modify file directly.
 * Have the plot persist when creating a new format (minor quality of life).
+* Make the x-axis represent time
+* Have a way to store entire datasets directly from the plotter (e.g. button of some sort)